kmravikumar/dna_smpcr/README.md

 # smpcr

 Download smpcr.py.
 That's the only file you will need to run the PCR simualation.
+###NOTE:
+You need python version 3 to run the script.

 ### USAGE:
 python smpcr.py Nmut Nrounds output_file.txt